|The Frankfurt-Tipp rating:|

 |Production country:||Frankreich 2017|

 |Running time:||Approx. 117 min|

-Claire (Catherine Frot) is a midwife with body and soul.
-She doesn't seem to mind that she hasn't had a man at her side for years and only sees her son sporadically, as long as she can put all her passion into her job.
-But cuts in the healthcare budget and new technologies are suddenly calling into question her previously so secure job.
-Claire is insecure and afraid of the future.
-In this very situation she receives a call from Beatrice (Catherine Deneuve), the extravagant ex-lover of her father.
-For years she had disappeared from the scene, but now she's back and wants to meet Claire.
-But the meeting not only brings back unpleasant memories, with the two completely unequal women worlds collide that simply don't want to harmonize - or perhaps they do?
+Claire (Catherine Frot) is a midwife with heart and soul.
+The fact that she hasn't had a man by her side for years and only sees her son sporadically doesn't seem to bother her, as long as she can put all her passion into her job.
+But cuts to the health budget and new technology mean that her once secure employment is suddenly in question.
+Claire is unsettled and fearful of the future.
+In this situation, of all places, she receives a call from Beatrice (Catherine Deneuve), her father's flamboyant ex-lover.
+She's been out of the picture for years, but now she's back and desperate to meet Claire.
+But the meeting not only brings back unpleasant memories, with the two completely dissimilar women, worlds collide that just won't harmonize - or maybe they will?

-The relationship between Claire and her garden neighbour Paul (Olivier Gourmet), in particular, clearly shows the weaknesses of the production.
-Although her character drawing makes it easy to understand why Claire has a hard time with a relationship, her behavior in a certain scene isn't really understandable, which even makes her character a little bit unappealing.
-In the further course of the story there are moments that should make up for that.
-But even they somehow lack cohesion, so that they can never fully develop the necessary emotional strength.
+Particularly with the relationship between Claire and her garden neighbor Paul (Olivier Gourmet), the weaknesses of the production become especially apparent.
+Although you can definitely understand why Claire struggles with a relationship based on her character sketch, her behavior in one particular scene doesn't really seem comprehensible, which even makes her character a tiny bit unlikable.
+As the story progresses, there are moments that should actually make up for that.
+But even those somehow lack cohesion, so they never quite develop the emotional strength they need.